 But notice that granting humans the core ability to build and interpret phrase structures is granting them quite a lot.
 Exactly these presuppositions have been the hallmark of the nativist program in linguistics and language acquisition (Chomsky, 1957; Pinker, 1984; Gleitman, 1990; Lidz et al., 2002; Jackendoff, 1990) and the target of vigorous dissent elsewhere (Tomasello, 2000; Goldberg, 1995).
 To the extent that Spelke and Tsivkin’s arguments about language and cognition rely on the combinatorial and generative powers of language, they make deep commitments to abstract (and unlearnable) syntactic principles and their semantic reflexes.
 Notice in this regard that since these authors hold that any natural language will do as the source and vehicle for the required inferences, the principles at work here must be abstract enough to wash out the diverse surface-structural realizations of to the left of the blue wall in the languages of the world.
 An organism with such principles in place could -- independently of particular experiences -- generate and systematically comprehend novel linguistic strings with meanings predictable from the internal organization of those strings -- and, for different but related reasons, just as systematically fail to understand other strings such as to the left of the blue idea.
 We would be among the very last to deny such a proposal in its general form.
 We agree that there are universal aspects of the syntax-semantics interface.
 Whether these derive from or augment the combinatorial powers of thought is the question at issue here.

 Recent developmental studies from Dessalegn and Landau (2008) offer useful ways to understand the issue just raised (see also Landau, Dessalegn & Goldberg, 2009).
 These investigators studied 4-year olds’ ability to keep track of two features of a visual array simultaneously: color and position.
 Classic work from Treisman and Schmidt (1982) has shown that such visual features are initially processed independently, so that under rapid presentation, a red “O” next to a green “L” might be reported as a green O even by adults.
 Young children are even more prone to such errors, often giving mirror-image responses to, e.g., a square green on its left side and red on its right.
 Directions such as “Look very hard” or “Look!
 The red is touching the green” do not reduce the prevalence of such errors.
 But subjects told “Look!
 The red is on the right” improve dramatically.
-Landau and colleagues point out that this finding in itself isn’t very surprising – except that they show that these preschoolers did not have a stable grasp of the meanings of the terms left versus right, when tested for this separately.
+Landau and colleagues point out that this finding in itself isn’t very surprising – except in light of the fact that an additional finding is that these preschoolers did not have a stable grasp of the meanings of the terms left versus right, when tested for this separately.
 Yet their partial, possibly quite vague, sensitivity to these egocentric spatial terms was enough to influence perceptual performance “in the moment.”
 Two properties of these findings further support the interpretation that applies to most of the results we have reported.
 First, the linguistic influence is highly transient – a matter of milliseconds.
 Second, the effect, presumably like those of Hermer and Spelke, is independent of which language is being tested.
 Rather, as Landau and colleagues put it, there is a momentary “enhancement” of cognitive processing in the presence of very specific linguistic labeling.

 Conclusions and Future Directions